JeffreyBenjaminBrown/hode/docs/ui.md

 as well as choose how it is displayed.

 The text editor in Hode is extremely simple.
-When I plan to enter a complex expression,
+To enter a complex expression into Hode,
-I prefer to write it in another application, then copy and paste it into Hode.
+I prefer to write it in another application (Emacs), then copy and paste it into Hode.

 ## Note: Hode does not back up your data.